 10 Best FPS Mouse

-There's a real and meaningful sense of weight to the G502 FPS mouse, and that extends to the wheel.
-Rugged and metal, this wheel can shift easily between different levels of resistance, allowing it to swap quickly and easily between precision scrolling and quick movement.
-The RGB lighting on the G502 mouse can be fully customized, and the design is rugged while still offering a sense of comfort ideal for long gaming sessions.
+There's a real and meaningful sense of weight to the Logitech G502 FPS mouse, and that extends to the wheel.
+With a rugged metal design, this wheel can shift easily between different levels of resistance, allowing it to swap quickly and easily between precision scrolling and quick movement.
+The RGB lighting on the Logitech G502 mouse can be fully customized, and the design is rugged while still offering a sense of comfort ideal for long gaming sessions.

 - Best customization options around